Scouting and Guiding in Quebec: Tamaracouta Scout Reserve

 Tamaracouta Scout Reserve is a Scout camp located near Mille Isles, Quebec.
 The camp, which claims to be the oldest continuously-operating Scout camp in the world, is situated on 1000 acres (4 km²) of forest in the Laurentian Mountains.
 It is owned and operated by Scouts Canada, Quebec Council.
 The camp is open year-round and offers a staff summer camp program.

 The camp opened in 1912 with funds provided by a group of generous citizens led by Colonel E.A.
 Whitehead.
 Originally a farm, the property formerly belonged to the Dawson family of Mille Isles.
 The name Tamaracouta comes from two sources.
 There are a large number of Tamarack trees located on the property.
 The word couta meaning body of water in a First Nations language.

 After World War I, the camp decided to adopt a Hudson's Bay Company theme.
 Since that time, campsites have been named after the HBC Trading Posts.
 Staff positions also take HBC names, such as Camp factor instead of Camp Director.

 The Tamaracouta Scout Reserve hosted the 11th Canadian Scout Jamboree, in July 2007, with 10,000 campers.

+In 2018, camp was temporarily closed and put up for sell in 2023.